Is a Trade License Mandatory for Business?

 - A trade license issued may only be used for a particular type of business activity or trade.

-- The rules regarding the issuing and renewal of trade licenses vary slightly from one state to another.
+- The rules regarding the issuing and renewal of these licenses vary slightly from one state to another.
 Hence, business owners should consult a local legal expert before they commence operations to prevent legal hassles.

 - The processing fees for the trade license also vary depending on the nature, extent, type, and size of the business.

-The trade license differs from the Shop and Establishment License, which is a document required in certain States in India, The Shop and Establishment Act regulated by the Indian Labor Law oversees the issuing of this license and helps with improving the efficiency of the organised sectors in India.
+This license differs from the Shop and Establishment License, which is a document required in certain States in India, The Shop and Establishment Act regulated by the Indian Labor Law oversees the issuing of this license and helps with improving the efficiency of the organised sectors in India.
 It mainly regulates details involving holidays, working hours, leaves, and wage payment.
 Additionally, while the trade license applies to any business, trade, or commercial activity, the latter works only for shops and businesses.

 Benefits of Obtaining a Trade License